alvarezmike/100daysOfPython/README.md

-# 100daysOfPython
+# 35daysOfPython
-My journey to complete 100 days of code course from Udemy by Angela Yu.
+Documenting my journey to complete 35 days of code in Python.
+I will be creating scripts, desktop applications, and games.

 # Day 1
 - Learning the basics of Python (Syntax, how to assign variables, user input)